1992–93 All-Ireland Senior Club Hurling Championship

 The 1992–93 All-Ireland Senior Club Hurling Championship was the 23rd staging of the All-Ireland Senior Club Hurling Championship, the Gaelic Athletic Association's premier inter-county club hurling tournament.
-The championship ended on 17 March 1993.
+The championship ran from 27 September 1992 to 17 March 1993.

-Kiltormer were the defending champions but failed to qualify after being defeated in the county championship.
-Erin's Own of Cork, Ballyheigue of Kerry and Wolfe Tones of Longford made their first appearances in the championship.
+Kiltormer were the defending champions, however, they failed to qualify after being beaten in the 1992 Galway SHC.
+Erin's Own of Cork, Ballyheigue of Kerry and Wolfe Tones of Longford made their championship debuts.

-On 17 March 1993, Sarsfields won the championship following a 1–17 to 2–7 defeat of Kilmallock in the All-Ireland final.
-This was their first All-Ireland title.
+The All-Ireland final was played at Croke Park in Dublin on 17 March 1993, between Sarsfields of Galway and Kilmallock of Limerick, in what was a first championship meeting between the teams.
+Sarsfields won the match by 1–17 to 2–07 to claim a first title.

-Paddy Kelly of Kilmallock was the championship's top scorer with 6–23.
+Kilmallock's Paddy Kelly was the championship's top scorer with 6–23.